miklevin/MikeLev.in/_posts/2024-10-15-softlaunching-botifython.md

 you fork, you can't make the repo private on Github.
 So I deleted the invisible .git folder and started a fresh repo.
 I'll have a bit of a synchronization issue now between the proprietary and FOSS version, but I'll cope.

+## Sharing Automation Tools with Coworkers to Boost Productivity

 The urgency now is to titillate my coworkers with the project, getting used to the interface and build some anticipation while I pivot to more traditional